facebookresearch/diplomacy_searchbot/README.md

 python env.py
 ```

-Note: this will currently fail unless there is a writeable `/Tmp` dir, due to a hard-coded path in MILA's `diplomacy_research` repo.
-Get around this for now by running `sudo ln -sf /tmp /Tmp`, but soon we will fork `diplomacy_research` and find a better solution.

 This will run the MILA supervised learning agent against six random agents, and save the results to `game.json`.
 The code [in env.py](https://github.com/fairinternal/fairdiplomacy/blob/master/fairdiplomacy/env.py#L74-L87) that implements this is shown here:

 ```